Art8mish/SquareSolver/README.md

 ## Description

-This program solves quadratic equation.
+This program solves a quadratic equation.

 ## Installation